Paul Bracewell

 Paul William Bracewell (born 19 July 1962) is an English former professional football player and manager.

 Bracewell played as a midfielder.
 He was a member of the Everton side that won the League title in 1985 and 1987 as well as the European Cup Winner's Cup in 1985.
 He also played in the Premier League for Newcastle United and Sunderland and in the Football League with Stoke City and Fulham.
 He was capped three times by England and earned thirteen England U21 caps.

 Following his retirement, he managed Fulham, before being replaced by Jean Tigana.
 He later had a spell in charge of Halifax Town but following his departure in 2001 he has not returned to management.
-He has since had several coaching roles at former side, Sunderland, and spent several years coaching at Tottenham Hotspur's academy.
+He has since had several coaching roles at Sunderland, and spent several years coaching at Tottenham Hotspur's academy.

 Club career

 Bracewell was born in Heswall and started his football career with Stoke City progressing through the youth ranks at the Victoria Ground and made his professional debut away at Wolverhampton Wanderers just before his 18th birthday.
 He soon became a regular in the first team and went on to complete three full seasons before in June 1983 he moved to Sunderland for a fee of £250,000 linking up with Alan Durban.
 He made 141 appearances for Stoke scoring six goals.

 Sunderland had an unsuccessful 1983–84 season and Durban was sacked by the Roker Park club and new manager Len Ashurst did not believe Bracewell could play for him and so sold him to Everton for £425,000.
 It was at Goodison Park where Bracewell enjoyed the most successful spell of his career.
 As part of a midfield that included Peter Reid, Kevin Sheedy and Trevor Steven, they won the 1984–85 Football League and also enjoyed success in Europe when they lifted the 1984–85 European Cup Winners' Cup.
 Such form prompted a call-up to the full England squad where he went on to win three caps but missed out on a place in Bobby Robson's 1986 World Cup squad with a broken leg.
 Bracewell also played in four losing FA Cup Finals, the last of which came following his return to Sunderland in 1992.
 This is a record for the most FA Cup Final appearances by a player without winning.

 He left Sunderland for the second time to join archrivals Newcastle United but returned to Wearside in 1995 and helped Sunderland gain promotion to the Premier League.
 Unable to keep down a place in the years that followed, Bracewell reunited with his former Newcastle manager Kevin Keegan at Fulham in 1997.
+He scored once during his spell with Fulham in a 2–0 win against Wycombe Wanderers in September 1998.
 He retired from playing football in 1999 to take up a Managerial role at Fulham.